gher-uliege/gher-uliege.github.io/Diva-Workshops/installation.md

 using Pkg
 Pkg.test("DIVAnd");
 ```
-All tests should succeed but it might need some time to execute completely.
+All tests should succeed but it might need some time to execute completely (you will need an active internet connection).
 Be patient.

 * Testing `PyPlot`.
 Again in the Julia terminal, issue the following commands: